kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 Kuzzle allows to modify API actions behavior with a **very precise middleware-like system**.

-This system makes it possible to **modify the execution flow of requests** processed by Kuzzle.
+This system allows to **modify the execution flow of requests** processed by Kuzzle.

 Pipes are **functions plugged to events**, called **synchronously** by Kuzzle, and **receiving information** regarding that event.